Duke of Parma

-The Duke of Parma and Piacenza (duca di Parma e Piacenza) was the ruler of the Duchy of Parma and Piacenza, a historical state of Northern Italy, which existed between 1545 and 1802, and again from 1814 to 1859.
+The Duke of Parma and Piacenza (duca di Parma e Piacenza) was the ruler of the Duchy of Parma and Piacenza, a historical state of Northern Italy.
+It was created by Pope Paul III (Alessandro Farnese) for his son Pier Luigi Farnese.
+It existed between 1545 and 1802, and again from 1814 to 1859.

-The Duke of Parma was also Duke of Piacenza, except for the first years of the rule of Ottavio Farnese (1549–1556), and the time of the Napoleonic wars, when the two were established as separate positions held by two different individuals.
+The Duke of Parma was also Duke of Piacenza, except for the first years of the rule of Ottavio Farnese (1549–1556), and the time of the Napoleonic Wars, when the two were established as separate positions held by two different individuals.
 The Duke of Parma also usually held the title of Duke of Guastalla from 1746 (when Francis I, Holy Roman Emperor occupied the Duchy of Guastalla after the last Gonzaga duke died childless) until 1847 (when the territory was ceded to Modena), except for the Napoleonic era, when Napoleon's sister Pauline was briefly Duchess of Guastalla and of Varella.
 The last duke, Robert I, was driven from power in a revolution following France and Sardinia's victory over Austria.
 Its territory was merged into Sardinia in 1860.

 The position is currently claimed by a member of the House of Bourbon-Parma.
 A recent pretender to the extinct Parmese throne, the late Carlos-Hugo, was also a pretender to the Spanish throne in the 1970s (see Carlism).